nanovms/ops-documentation/compose.md

 ops compose down
 ```

-It is important to note that this feature is currently only for Mac.
-OPS
-has had normal bridge support for linux for a while now but allows the
+OPS has had normal bridge support for linux for a while now but allows the
 end-user to define that.

+On MacOS vmnet-bridged is used.
+On Linux a new bridge is created
+automatically and all instances are given taps to listen on that bridge.
+Upon 'compose down' the bridge group is taken down.

 ## Examples